 - Understand the real estate indirect investment market

 - Guest speaker's talks (in class or in distance)

 - Case studies /Incidents (traditional, online)

 - Interactive class activities on campus/online (role playing, business game, simulation, online forum, instant polls)

 - Guest speaker's talks (in class): several guest speakers bring their experience during some classes under the guidance of the teacher

 - Case studies (traditional) & Group assignments: students work at home in groups on case studies.
 Every group is required to present at least one case solution during an open plenary discussion with other students and the teacher.

-The exam is based on materials provided by teachers and on students’ notes and on some selected chapters of G. MORRI, P. BENEDETTO, Commercial Property Valuation, Wiley, 2019 and G. MORRI, A. MAZZA, Property Finance: An International Approach, Wiley, 2015 (Part I only, part II is not required)
+The exam is based on the materials provided by teachers, on the students’ notes and on some selected chapters of G. MORRI, P. BENEDETTO, Commercial Property Valuation, Wiley, 2019 and G. MORRI, A. MAZZA, Property Finance: An International Approach, Wiley, 2015.

 A list of the complete studying material will be provided and updated during the course.